 Hurricane force winds can do a lot of damage but so can a rake that has been launched into your air conditioner.
 As long as it’s still safe to be outside, make sure you clear the immediate area surrounding your air conditioner.
 This means furniture, tools, toys, and any other number of things that could turn into a projectile in unstable weather.
 Anything that could get thrown into your air conditioner (or your home, for that matter) should be moved to a safer place and secured there.

 In the event that a hurricane or severe storm forces water into your air conditioner, DON’T restore power to your air conditioner.
 If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to provide an expert opinion.
-The pros at Gordon's Service Experts have seen it all before.
+The pros at Gordon's have seen it all before.
 So whether Oklahoma City is expecting a big storm or if you just want to schedule an air conditioner service before any future storms hit, call 405-432-2197 today or schedule an appointment online.